tazama-lf/docs/Product/configuration-management.md

 All rule processors are encoded with an error condition outcome that accounts for exceptions that do not fall into any of the exit conditions above, or the rule results below.
 These error conditions reflect a fatal error that occurred during the execution of the rule processor, such as, for example, if the database is inaccessible or if some expected data dependency had not been met due to an error during data ingestion or transformation.

-Rule processor error conditions are too numerous and diverse to explicitly define, and their definition is not required for the rule configuration anyway.
-The error conditions are handled exclusively in the rule code; however the error condition outcome will still be produced as a rule result to ensure continuity and end-to-end robustness in the system.
+Rule processor error conditions are too numerous and diverse to explicitly define and their definition is not required for the rule configuration anyway.
+The error conditions are handled exclusively in the rule code; however the error condition outcome will still be produced as a rule result to ensure continuity and end-to-end robustness in the platform.
 If an error occurs, a rule processor will deliver a rule result with a very unique `.err` sub-rule reference and with a specific reason that describes the error.
 In rare instances, where an error condition was not anticipated during development, the reason might be a generic `Unhandled rule result outcome` message.

 ### The configuration object - rule results